MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/add-yammer-to-the-navigation-bar-for-sharepoint-server.md

 description: "Summary: Use a toggle switch to determine whether to show the SharePoint Newsfeed or Yammer in SharePoint Server navigation."
 ---

-# Add Yammer to the navigation for SharePoint Server
+# Add Yammer to the SharePoint Server navigation

  **Summary:** Use a toggle switch to determine whether to show the SharePoint Newsfeed link or Yammer on the navigation bar in SharePoint Server.